OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 "`Proj4 cache_reset()` " to prevent SQL runtime from using previously prepared projections that might become obsolete after changes in the table.
-Note that proj4 projections are for normalized data in radians whereas Virtuoso stores shapes using numbers that come from WKT, i.e. they're latitudes and longitudes in degrees for almost all cases.
+Note that proj4 projections are for normalized data in radians whereas Virtuoso stores shapes using numbers that come from WKT, i.e., they're latitudes and longitudes in degrees for almost all cases.

 The v7proj4 plugin automatically applies `RAD_TO_DEG` multiplier before